 We believe that a good early education is the foundation for later success.
 Daily phonics, reading and number skills are, therefore, at the heart of our Early Years curriculum.
 Through opportunities to engage in a range of traditional stories and high quality modern fiction and non-fiction texts, children enhance their vocabulary and imagination as well as develop their reading comprehension skills and their understanding of the world.
-We use the 'Letters and Sounds' scheme as a basis for teaching phonics.
-This is supplemented by a variety of teaching materials including online resources and phonics games.
-We also use the 'Oxford Reading Tree' reading scheme plus other supplementary materials to support the teaching of reading.
-These include books for children to read at home and guided reading books for use in school.
+We use the 'Little Wandle' scheme as a basis for teaching phonics and reading.
+The children use their phonics to read the same books to pracitse the skills of decoding, prosody and comprehension and this book is then read to an adult at home.

 We use a range of practical equipment to develop understanding of number, calculations, shape and measure and children have lots of opportunities to practise and consolidate their understanding of mathematical concepts through role-play, adult-supported and independent activities.